EdwardHinkle/eddie-personal/_source/_note/articles/2017-03-22-this-day-in-years-past.md

    image: images/indiewebcamp.svg
    url: https://news.indieweb.org/en
 ---
 I've added the ability to see posts from past years on my website.
-Now, on a day that has posts from previous years, you'll see a new blue "flashback" post at the top of my homepage.
+Now, on a day that has posts from previous years, you'll see a new blue "flashback card" at the top of my homepage.
 This post will highlight the post from the past.

 ![Screenshot of This Day in Years Past]({{ site.url }}/images/post-images/this-day-in-years.png)